ring-lang/ring/README.md

 ## 🔓No Global Interpreter (VM) Lock - No GIL

-When we use threads in Ring applications, We don't have a global interpreter (VM) lock (No GIL)
+When we use threads in Ring applications, we don't have a global interpreter (VM) lock (No GIL)

 So threads can work in parallel and execute Ring instructions at the same time

-This is better for threads and concurrency (More Faster!)
+This is better for threads and concurrency (Much Faster!)

 ## 🚀Fast Enough For Many Applications

 Ring is designed to be a simple, lightweight, flexible and embeddable language in the first place, but also it is fast enough for many applications.

-Also, when we need more speed we can use C/C++ extensions!
+Also, when we need more speed, we can use C/C++ extensions!

 ![ScreenShot](https://ring-lang.github.io/images/ringdemo4_speed.png)

 # 🔧Building from source code

-We provide instructions for building on the next platforms:-
+We provide instructions for building on the next platforms:

 -  [Microsoft Windows](language/README_Windows.md)